DiegoStock12/kubeml/README.md

 ## Installation

+For installation, you need to add a few repositories to your helm repo list and install them.
+If you already have the repos indexed in your local machine, you can directly run the `cluster_config.sh` script under `ml/hack` that will take care of everything for you.

 ### Install Fission
 KubeML requires a Kubernetes Cluster and Fission installed to work.
 To install fission, it is recommended to use Helm.